Top 5 reasons to develop a mobile app in 2025

 How to integrate AI without complicating the project

-Using managed services such as Amazon Personalize, Firebase ML, or language processing APIs accelerates development.
+Using managed services such as Amazon Personalize, Firebase ML, or language processing APIs speeds up development.
 Coupling these services with Amplitude or Mixpanel to segment and feed models ensures a viable data loop.
 Plan for an architecture that captures events, cleans data, and feeds your data warehouse.

 • Recommendations and personalization.
 Similarity engines, appetite scores, dynamic bundles.
-Result: increase in average basket size and decrease in churn.
+The result: increased average basket size and reduced churn.

 • Semantic search.
 No more cold queries; users speak "naturally."
 Relevance increases and clicks focus on what converts.